A few of the advantages of traveling light

 Total weight 3.4 lb, 1.53 kg.

 Any check in luggage Sir?
-No I have it all here in the pocket. - It's just a 3 months tour to the tropics.
+No I have it all here in the pocket. - It's just a 3 months minimalistic tour to the tropics.

 1st.
 India and Africa, February - March 2006.

-Only one pair if trousers plus one pair of wind trousers I didn't use.
+Only one pair of trousers used

 Abstract